Monitoring & Assessing Quality Evolution

 In our specific example, we want to figure out why the findings trend suddenly increased.
 Hence, we are looking for commits with a high findings churn.
 As our selected delta only contains two commits, it is rather obvious which one is responsible.

 Click on the commit »inital ABAP architecture« to find out more details about the commit:

-The commit detail view will show you that an architecture file was added.
-Resulting from it, more than 7000 findings emerged revealing violations from the newly specified architecture.
+The commit details view shows that a large architectural change has been made.
+As a result from this large change, more than 750 findings were introduced to the code base.
 This is the root-cause for the increase in the findings trend.

 # Analyzing the Findings Churn

 Besides monitoring the quality status in terms of metric trends, a thorough quality assessment also comprises a deeper inspection of the evolution of the findings in a system.
 You might want to check if severe findings were added.
 You might be curious how many findings were removed.
 Or if developers became lazy rather than still cleaning up on the fly.
 To analyze the findings churn, you can use two distinct perspectives: the Findings Perspective or the Delta Perspective .
 This section focuses on the first.
 To learn about the Delta Perspective , refer to this guide.